Kingstown lifeboat disaster: Aftermath

 The funeral was the largest seen in Dún Laoghaire.
 Flags were lowered in all European ports.
 All fifteen were buried together in Deans Grange Cemetery.
-A fund was raised to support their dependents.
-There were donations from the ship's owners in Finland and from 'the people of Russia'.
+A fund was raised to support their dependents, with £2,200 coming from the RNLI and £300 was given to the families by the Russian Government.
+Further monies were received from the ship's owners in Finland and from 'the people of Russia'.
 There is a plaque on the old lifeboat station wall and a granite memorial.
 Every year, the event is remembered.
 At noon every Christmas Eve there is a procession along the East Pier, led by a piper.
 A short service is then held.